uvaaland/cig_llnl_workshop/prepare_data.md

       Mtp:       1.120000E+25

-* **Step 2:** Provide the names and locations for the recording stations that we want to use.
+* **Step 2: Provide the names and locations for the recording stations that we want to use**

   The recording stations are given in the `STATIONS` file, using the following
   format: